Showspring

 Branded HTML email alerts fire after every auto-publish: platform badge, clip title, direct link, and dashboard CTA.
 Missed-schedule alerts notify when a scheduled post fails or is overdue.

 No single model can do everything.
 The Creator orchestrates specialized models for each phase of production — local where possible, cloud where necessary.
-Per-step model selection lets each creative stage use a different LLM. v1.2 adds Grok 4 with live web search.
+Per-step model selection lets each creative stage use a different LLM. v1.2 adds Grok 4 with live web search; v2.1 adds an audio-visual active-speaker detection model and Speech-to-Speech voice replacement.

-Local LLMs for brainstorming, script writing, and location extraction.
+Local LLMs for brainstorming, script writing, location extraction, and channel-strategy reasoning.
 Zero API costs, unlimited iterations.
-Served on the RTX 5090 by llama.cpp behind a llama-swap router for fast model switching.
+Served on the RTX 5090 by llama.cpp behind a llama-swap router that picks whichever model is already resident in VRAM — large-model reasoning never blocks on a cold-load cycle when smaller models are warm from another task.

 Gemini + Veo (Google Cloud)